jaronritter01/QuestForKnowledge/readme.md

 This game is still in its infancy, so with that in mind below are some of the changes I would like to make, provided I have time

 - I would like to really flush the levels and make them bigger and have more things in them
+- Add more items to the game and give them use
 - Refactor some of the players code
 - Add a main menu (once more levels are created), like a world selector
 - Add a story and possibly npc's for the player to interact with